SOLAS-TTRPG/SOLAS/Settings/Medieval/Boons/Mind/Devotant.md

 # Upgrades
 When you reach a level where you can select a new boon, you can instead opt to take one of the upgrades below.
 Upgrades are not exclusive.

-## Divine Devotant
-When you heal a creature that is at or below zero heart, you may roll with advantage.

 ## Primal
 If you would lose concentration on a spell due to taking damage, you instead can roll a constitution check.
-If you roll greater than or equal to the damage you took, you maintain concentration.
+If you roll greater than or equal to the damage you took, you maintain concentration on the spell.

 # Spells
 The [Devotant](Devotant.md) Spell List is as follows: